 Accommodation for the trip

 Unless you have a specific hotel or villa that you want to stay in then you can make some big savings here by being flexible.
+Here are some tips on booking a villa holiday.

 We have stayed all over Orlando, in accommodation at every price point.
 From budget hotels on I-Drive to staying at Bay Lake Tower, and what suits us the most is a private villa in Kissimmee.